Connecting as a Non-Initiate

 Dues & Fees

 There are initiation fees and annual membership dues, which all vary based on one's degree.
 Minerval and First Degree initiation fees are both $42 USD each; their annual dues are $42 USD each as well.
 This means that to take Minerval Degree one pays the equivalent of $84 USD, which covers both the initiation and the dues for a year.
-Members also pay dues to Daughter of Sunset Lodge, as we prepare to rent a location for a Temple.
+Members (especially those living in the Greater Vancouver Area) also pay local dues to Daughter of Sunset Lodge, as we prepare to rent a location for a Temple.
+We have a page for paying dues here.
 Members individually determine what dues amount, within their budget, makes the most sense.
+The minimum dues would be $5 a month.

 Taking Initiation at Daughter of Sunset Lodge